iurilandolt/push_swap/README.md

 The printed set of moves should translate to the sorting of the list, as efficiently as possible with a limited amount of actions.

-this push_swap's version complies with:
+This push_swap's version complies with:

 `set of 3` :